JeffersonLab/clas12-timeline/qa-physics/README.md

     * the list of timelines is at the bottom of the script, and is handled by the `hipoWrite` closure, which takes two arguments:
-      * the name of the timeline, which will be the name of the corresponding hipo file, also send to the `outmon/` directory
+      * the name of the timeline, which will be the name of the corresponding hipo file, also send to the `outmon` directory
       * a list of filters, used to access the plots that are added to that timeline; all plots which pass those filters will be plotted together in a single timeline hipo file